I've been a huge fan of all things horror all my life. There is no safer way to get that feeling of dread or disgust than horror. I love it!

 - Frailty (2001): Intelligent and creepy; this underrated horror film will make you look at serial killers in a different way.
 Maybe they aren't all that bad?

 - Needful Things (1993): The Devil opens up an antique shop and is willing to give you deals of a lifetime on rare collectibles… for a small favor.
+This is definitely one of the better Stephen King adaptations out there.

 - Trick 'r Treat (2007): A short story horror anthology film that you will thoroughly enjoy.
 This one should be on everyone's "horror movies to watch on Halloween" list.

 - Eden Lake (2008): If cruelty and violence is your poison, then this is your movie.
-A warning - the ending will leave you with a very bad taste in your mouth.
+A warning: the ending will leave you with a very bad taste in your mouth.
 Still want to watch?

 - American Mary (2012): Extreme body modification is the theme of this flick.
 Let the Soska sisters show you things that have never been seen on film before.